nrfconnect/sdk-nrf/doc/nrf/ug_thread_vendor_hooks.rst

 Complete the following steps:

-1. Connect the Thread NCP development kit's SEGGER J-Link USB port to the USB port on your PC with an USB cable.
+1. Connect the development kit's SEGGER J-Link USB port to the USB port on your PC with an USB cable.
 #.
 Get the development kit's serial port name (for example, :file:`/dev/ttyACM0`).
 #.
-Open a shell and run PySpinel by using the following command, with *baudrate* set to ``1000000`` and *serial_port_name* set to the port name from the previous step:
+Open a shell and run Pyspinel by using the following command, with *baud_rate* set to ``1000000`` and *serial_port_name* set to the port name from the previous step:

    .. parsed-literal::
       :class: highlight

-      python3 spinel-cli.py -u *serial_port_name* -b *baudrate*
+      python3 spinel-cli.py -u *serial_port_name* -b *baud_rate*

 #.
-In the PySpinel shell, run the following command to check the list of available vendor properties:
+In the Pyspinel shell, run the following command to check the list of available vendor properties:

    .. code-block:: console

       spinel-cli > vendor help

-   The output will look similar to the following:
+   The output looks similar to the following:

    .. code-block:: console